<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=510762&amp;fmt=gif">

 What Units Should I Use for Viscosity?

 We get asked about the units of viscosity all the time.
-Sometimes it can be confusing since there are several types of viscosity, each with their own units.
+Sometimes it can be confusing since there are different units for measuring viscosity.
 To further complicate things, different applications might use different unit systems such as SI, CGS....
 In this page we briefly discuss the most common units for the two main types of viscosity: dynamic and kinematic.

 Units for Dynamic Viscosity